 As part of our inspection we also asked for CQC comment cards to be completed by patients prior to our inspection.
-We received 47 comment cards which were all positive about the standard of care received.
-They told us that appointments were always available, that staff were respectful but also warm and friendly, that the premises were clean and tidy and that the GPs answered questions and explained treatment options.
+We received 35 comment cards the majority of which were very positive about the standard of care received.
+Many told us that they found it really helpful to be able to speak to a GP and that when needed appointments were offered on the same day.
+Staff were described as caring, understanding and helpful.
+Patients said the premises were clean and tidy and that the GPs answered questions and explained treatment options.

-Patients we spoke with was satisfied with the care they received.
-The families and friends test results showed that 97% of patients would recommend the practice.
+Patients we spoke with were satisfied with the care they received.